shayhatan/data-structures/README.md

 # Data Structures
 ###
-My implemention for data structes, mostly implemnted gernric in C++ and C language, with out any use of STLs.
+My implementation for data structures, mostly implemented gernric in C++ and C language, with out any use of STLs.